 We have consumed substantial amounts of capital since our inception.
-From our inception to March 31, 2009, we had an accumulated deficit of \$232.0 million.
-Our cash and cash equivalents, net of the ARS Loan, investment securities and a long-term asset consisting of the ARS Put totaled approximately \$44.6 million at March 31, 2009.
-We intend to manage our product development programs such that our existing cash, cash equivalents and investment securities as of March 31, 2009 will be sufficient to meet our operating requirements through at least March 31, 2010.
-We have based this estimate on assumptions that may prove to be wrong, and we could spend our available financial resources faster than we currently expect.
+From our inception to June 30, 2009, we had an accumulated deficit of \$236.6 million.
+Our cash, cash equivalents, investment securities and ARS Put, net of the ARS Loan, totaled approximately \$40.7 million at June 30, 2009.
+We intend to manage our product development programs such that our existing cash, cash equivalents and investment securities as of June 30, 2009 will be sufficient to meet our operating requirements through at least June 30, 2010.
+We have based this estimate on assumptions that may prove to be wrong, and we could spend our available financial resources faster than we currently anticipate.
 Our future capital requirements will depend on, and could increase significantly as a result of, many factors including:

-- · progress in, and the costs of, our ongoing and planned clinical trials and other research and development activities; - the scope, prioritization and number of our product development programs;

-- our obligations under our license agreements, pursuant to which we may be required to make future milestone payments upon the achievement of various milestones related to clinical, regulatory or commercial events; - our ability to establish and maintain strategic collaborations, including licensing and other arrangements; - the time and costs involved in obtaining regulatory approvals; - the costs of securing manufacturing arrangements for clinical or commercial production of our product candidates; - the costs associated with expanding our management, personnel, systems and facilities; - the costs associated with any litigation; - · the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; and - the costs of establishing or contracting for sales and marketing capabilities and commercialization activities if we obtain regulatory approval to market our product candidates.
+- progress in, and the costs of, our ongoing and planned clinical trials and other research and development activities; - the scope, prioritization and number of our product development programs; - our obligations under our license agreements, pursuant to which we may be required to make future milestone payments upon the achievement of various milestones related to clinical, regulatory or commercial events; - our ability to establish and maintain strategic collaborations, including licensing and other arrangements; - the time and costs involved in obtaining regulatory approvals; - the costs of securing manufacturing arrangements for clinical or commercial production of our product candidates; - the costs associated with expanding our management, personnel, systems and facilities; - the costs associated with any litigation; - the costs associated with the operations or wind-down of any business we may acquire; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; and - the costs of establishing or contracting for sales and marketing capabilities and commercialization activities if we obtain regulatory approval to market our product candidates.